-The application is interesting for old lenses that do not bring the focal length written on them.
+The application may be especially useful for old lenses, those of which do not present the focal length written on them.
 This happens for most of the lenses manufactured in the nineteenth century.
-For decades, even in catalogues, the habit was to inform the format covered and whether it was for portraits or landscapes, but not the focal length.
+For decades, even in technical specifications in catalogues, the habit was to inform the format covered and whether it was for portraits or landscapes, but not the focal length.
 Like, for example, the Darlot on the left.
-The calculator also helps in do-it-yourself projects when magnifying lenses, projection lenses or any other type of lens for which we do not know the focal length is used.
+The calculator also helps in do-it-yourself projects when magnifying glasses, projection lenses or any other type of lens for which we do not know the focal length is used.
 Follow the step-by-step described below.

 1Mark the point at which your lens is focused at infinity.
 This can be done by focusing a very distant object.
 But be aware, the distance must be really far away, buildings, trees or light poles may be good targets for this.
 Choose the farthest that still produce a sharp image to be precisely focused.

 2Next you will make various measurements focusing on nearby objects.
 For each position, it will be necessary to measure the distance the lens has been tripped.
 In the photo below a small piece of wood was fixed with a clamp so as to create a gap that has exactly the measure of how far the lens has advanced to focus.
 When at infinity, it touches the drop bed.
-When we turn the knob to focus, it moves away and what should be measured is exactly its displacement.
+When we turn the knob to focus, it moves away and then we have a gap, convenient to measure, and that represents the correspondent displacement.
 In this case, 27.12 mm with a digital caliper.

 3You will also need to measure the size of the focused object and its corresponding image.
 Colored adhesive tapes attached to a window glass or wall can be great for this purpose.
 You can create two targets: one should be easy to focus on (making a star is a good solution), the other would then be the one to measure – a horizontal ribbon is the trivial case.
 It is important to have both in the same plane perpendicular to the axis of the lens and their images more or less in the center of the ground glass.